 The most obvious and quickest way to travel between Washington, D.C., and Washington state is to board a direct flight on Alaska Airlines from Ronald Reagan National Airport to Seattle-Tacoma International Airport.
 Washington-to-Washington in about six hours — fast enough.
-Enjoy the complimentary Pirate's Booty and the jaw-dropping views of Mount Rainer on the descent.
+Enjoy the complimentary Pirate's Booty and the jaw-dropping views of Mount Rainier on the descent.

 But for more adventurous types, there's another Washington-linking travel option on the horizon that will take weeks to complete.
 And what a journey it promises to be.